w3c/wai-about-wai/_about/translating.md

 feedbackmail: wai@w3.org
 doc-note-message: >
-  <p><strong>This page is being updated in February 2019.
-To get notification of substantive updates, subscibe to the WAI Translations mailing list by sending e-mail to <a href="mailto:public-wai-translations-request@w3.org?subject=subscribe">public-wai-translations-request@w3.org with subject: &ldquo;subscribe&rdquo;</a></strong></p>
+  <p><strong>This page is being updated in February 2019.</strong> <br>To get notification of substantive updates, subscibe to the WAI Translations mailing list by sending e-mail to <a href="mailto:public-wai-translations-request@w3.org?subject=subscribe">public-wai-translations-request@w3.org with subject: &ldquo;subscribe&rdquo;</a></p>
   <p><strong><a href="https://www.w3.org/WAI/standards-guidelines/wcag/translations/">WCAG Translations</a></strong> is an updated list of translations of Web Content Accessibility Guidelines (WCAG) 2.0 and 2.1.</p>
 footer: |
   <p><strong>Date:</strong> Updated 13 February 2019.</p>